Somkiat Chantra: LCR Honda (2025)

 On 29 August 2024, it was announced that Chantra would replace Takaaki Nakagami in the LCR Honda squad for the 2025 MotoGP World Championship, being the first Thai rider ever to sign a MotoGP contract.
 Chantra struggled during the early races of 2025, and he was sidelined following the Spanish Grand Prix after an arm pump surgery.
 He suffered a collateral ligament injury in his right knee after off-road training on 1 July 2025.
 Subsequently, Chantra, who managed to score his first point at the Dutch TT, missed the German, Czech, and Austrian rounds of the championship.

 At the end of September, Chantra was announced to be departing the team and MotoGP following the conclusion of the season, being replaced by Diogo Moreira.

+Honda stand-in (2026)

+For the Japanese Grand Prix, Chantra will make his MotoGP return with the Honda factory team, deputising for an unwell Joan Mir.

 Superbike World Championship

 Honda HRC (2026-)

-On 30 September 2025 it was announced that Chantra would move to the Superbike World Championship with the Honda HRC team for the 2026 season alongside Jake Dixon.
+On 30 September 2025, it was announced that Chantra would move to the Superbike World Championship with the Honda HRC team for the 2026 season alongside Jake Dixon.